CHI Anonymization Policy

 The CHI papers review process is based on reviewing where the identities of both the authors and reviewers are kept hidden (but ACs know these details).
 Authors are expected to remove author and institutional identities from the title and header areas of the paper, as noted in the submission instructions (Note: changing the text color of the author information is not sufficient).
+Make sure that no description that can easily reveal authors’ names and/or affiliations is included in the submission (e.g., too detailed descriptions of where user studies were conducted).
+Authors should also remove any information in the acknowledgements section that reveals authors or the institution (e.g., specific supporting grant information).
 Also, please make sure that identifying information does not appear in the document’s meta-data (e.g., the ‘Authors’ field in your word processor’s ‘Save As’ dialog box).
 In addition, we require that the acknowledgments section be left blank as it could also easily identify the authors and/or their institution.

 Further suppression of identity in the body of the paper is left to the authors’ discretion.
 We do expect that authors leave citations to their previous work unanonymized so that reviewers can ensure that all previous research has been taken into account by the authors.
 However, authors are required to cite their own work in the third person, e.g., avoid “As described in our previous work , … ” and use instead “As described by , …”